JanssenProject/jans/docs/cedarling/README.md

 At a high level, developers interact with the Cedarling using five core interfaces:

-* **Initialization** (`init`) – Loads the policy store and retrieves configuration settings.
+* **Initialization** (`init`) - Loads the policy store and retrieves configuration settings.
-* **Authorization** (`authorize_unsigned`) – Evaluates policies with an application-asserted principal.
+* **Authorization** (`authorize_unsigned`) - Evaluates policies with an application-asserted principal.
-* **Multi-Issuer Authorization** (`authorize_multi_issuer`) – Evaluates policies based on JWT tokens from one or more issuers.
+* **Multi-Issuer Authorization** (`authorize_multi_issuer`) - Evaluates policies based on JWT tokens from one or more issuers.
-* **Context Data API** (`data`) – Pushes external data into the evaluation context, making it available in Cedar policies through the `context.data` namespace.
+* **Context Data API** (`data`) - Pushes external data into the evaluation context, making it available in Cedar policies through the `context.data` namespace.
-* **Logging** (`log`) – Retrieves decision and system logs for auditing.
+* **Logging** (`log`) - Retrieves decision and system logs for auditing.

 Developers call the `init` interface on startup of their application, causing the Cedarling to read its [bootstrap properties](./reference/cedarling-properties.md) and load its [policy store](./reference/cedarling-policy-store.md).
 If configured for JWT validation, the Cedarling will fetch the most recent issuer public keys and metadata.

 The `authorize_unsigned` method is used when the application asserts the principal identity directly.
 This is useful when JWTs have already been validated by the application, or when working with non-token based principals.
 It answers the question: "Is this action, on this resource, given this context, allowed for this principal?"
-The Cedarling returns the decision--*allow* or *deny*.
-If denied, the Cedarling returns "diagnostics"--additional context to clarify why the decision was not allowed.
+The Cedarling returns the decision-*allow* or *deny*.
+If denied, the Cedarling returns "diagnostics"-additional context to clarify why the decision was not allowed.

 The `authorize_multi_issuer` method is designed for JWT-based authorization.
 Applications provide one or more JWT tokens, and the Cedarling validates each token, converts them to Cedar entities, and evaluates policies based on the token entities.
 This approach is useful for federation scenarios, API gateways handling tokens from multiple identity providers, or applications where authorization depends on capabilities asserted by different issuers.
 Policies can reference individual tokens using predictable naming conventions like `context.tokens.acme_access_token` or `context.tokens.google_id_token`.